nbari/zunzuncito/README.md

        `--zun_http_status.py
 </pre>

-Basically you just copy the zunzuncito module in to your GAE application directory, define your root, versions and routes, create a ZunZun object and focus more on your API resources (custom python modules)
+Basically you just copy the zunzuncito module into your GAE application directory, define your root, versions and routes, create a ZunZun object and focus more on your API resources (custom python modules)